Top Priorities for CIOs in 2025: Insights from Info-Tech Research Group's Annual Report

 News provided byInfo-Tech Research Group

-TORONTO, Jan.
-14, 2025 /PRNewswire/ - In response to the accelerating pace of technological disruption, Info-Tech Research Group, a global leader in IT research and advisory, has unveiled its CIO Priorities 2025 report, which outlines the key strategies CIOs need to lead their organizations through the complexities of AI-driven innovation and digital transformation.
+SYDNEY, Jan.
+15, 2025 /PRNewswire/ -- In response to the accelerating pace of technological disruption, Info-Tech Research Group, a global leader in IT research and advisory, has unveiled its CIO Priorities 2025 report, which outlines the key strategies CIOs need to lead their organisations through the complexities of AI-driven innovation and digital transformation.
 The firm's comprehensive annual report provides actionable guidance to help IT leaders balance emerging opportunities with proactive risk management to drive sustainable growth.

-Info-Tech's 2025 report emphasizes that CIOs must evolve beyond traditional IT management to become strategic drivers of enterprise-wide transformation.
-The firm advises that by embracing emerging technologies and fostering organizational agility, CIOs can not only mitigate risks but also unlock new avenues for innovation and long-term business success.
+Info-Tech's report emphasises that CIOs must evolve beyond traditional IT management to become strategic drivers of enterprise-wide transformation.
+By embracing emerging technologies and fostering organisational agility, CIOs can not only mitigate risks but also unlock new avenues for innovation and long-term business success.

-"CIOs have done well to drive digital transformation by rescuing data from organizational silos and building resilient information structures that facilitate productive engagement.
-Now they need to continue that journey into the age of AI and incorporate emerging technology to their own advantage," says Brian Jackson, principal research director at Info-Tech Research Group and lead author of the report.
-"In 2025, CIOs must evolve with their organizations and help foster a virtuous cycle on a path to wisdom while defending against the threats to knowledge."
+'Across the APAC region, CIOs are uniquely positioned to lead their organisations through rapid technological advancements and evolving market demands,' says George Khreish, managing partner at Info-Tech Research Group, APAC.
+'In markets like Australia, where digital transformation is accelerating, CIOs must prioritise building agile, future-ready teams and implementing responsible AI strategies.
+These priorities are not only critical for the APAC region but also reflect the global need for proactive leadership in driving sustainable growth and long-term resilience.'

 The Key Priorities Identified for CIOs in 2025